3 ways AI leaders can benefit from self-learning models

 For example, if physics-based methods such as Computational Fluid Dynamics (CFD) or Finite Element Analyses (FEA) can be run in a computationally light way, AI may not be needed to replace this process.
 However, in most cases where highly nonlinear, intractable physics is involved, simulations are very time-consuming, must be run multiple times, and are generally a costly road to pursue.
 AI is a prime candidate to help engineers in such use cases.

 Self-learning models are ideal when simulations are too inaccurate or too slow, and when physical testing is expensive and time-consuming.
-We have seen the effects of having sufficient data points but slow simulations in our work with BMW, Honeywell or Kautex, who have since benefited from using self-learning models in their design process.
+We have seen the effects of having sufficient data points but slow simulations in our work with BMW or Kautex, who have since benefited from using self-learning models in their design process.

 “For the development of a new gas metre, CFD models were not accurate enough to capture the complexity of the flow for varying temperature conditions and types of gases.
 Using Monolith, we were able to import our rich test stand data and apply machine learning models to conclude on different development options much faster.”